azhou-determined/notes/sdk/sdk_dogfooding.md

 ## Example Workflow
 We are shipping a grab bag of SDK improvements along with some core architectural changes (when to cache, reload, etc.).

 My ask from dogfooders would be not to test individual features/improvements, but to assess the Python SDK in its current state as a whole.
-Try and implement a common workflow you encounter frequently in the SDK.
+Try and implement any common workflow you encounter frequently in the SDK:
+- Do you encouter any limitations?
+What's missing (features, data, etc.)?
 - Is there anything about the APIs or features that is confusing?
 - Are the methods intuitive?
 Can you "guess" what classes/methods you need without looking up documentation?
-- What's missing (features, data, etc.)?

 That being said, here is an example workflow of a very primitive distributed hyperparameter search I've implemented taking advantage of some of the new SDK changes: